pathtofile/dockenv/docs/index.rst

 just trying out new apps, or using a project to solve a one-time problem.
 This is where DockEnv can help.

-DockEnv uses Docker to create a virtual environment image that you can pre-load with one or mode packages into.
+DockEnv uses Docker to create a virtual environment image that you can pre-load with one or more packages.
 Then, you can execute scripts inside this environment, passing in and out only text, whilst all code (including the package installation) is only executed inside the container.